rstainsby/react-todo/README.md

 This project exists solely to allow me to refresh my skillset with a modern React stack, having worked primarily with Vue/Nuxt for a couple of years.

+## Key Decisions
 The current phase of this project has been built without a meta-framework e.g Next.js as I believe it would be overkill for a project of this size.
-Plus I believe in prinicples-first learning - that learning how to build without a tool before learning how to build with it develops a far greater appreciation and understanding for that too - and the main purpose of this project is to learn.
+Plus, I believe in prinicples-first learning - that learning how to build without a tool before learning how to build with it develops a far greater appreciation and understanding for that too - and the main purpose of this project is to learn!

 To make this experience as realistic as possible, I have opted to use all of the tools that I would expect to find in a production codebase.
 This includes:
 - Code linting & formatting